🤔 What's your county's water quality?

 State and Local Efforts to Improve Water Quality

-The city works in cooperation with neighborhood and state organizations including the Sarasota Bay Estuary Program, Florida Department of Environmental Protection and the Southwest Florida Water Management District.
-These collaborations also allow access to water quality data, and grants, and best practices in line with environmental protection, coastal resilience objectives of the town.
+The town collaborates with regional and state agencies, including the Sarasota Bay Estuary Program, the Florida Department of Environmental Protection, and the Southwest Florida Water Management District.
+These partnerships enable access to water quality data, grants, and best practices that support the town’s goals of environmental protection and coastal resilience.

 Impact of Climate Change on Water Quality in Longboat Key

-In order to address such challenges, Longboat Key will incorporate climate adaptation in its planning of infrastructure and land-use policies.
-The town is factoring in the possibility of sea level rise into its capital projects and is collaborating with regional partners to address solutions including living shorelines, resilient landscapes and sustainable storm water infrastructure.
-The strategies will help decrease the susceptibility of the island and maintain the quality of water in the future.
+To respond to these challenges, Longboat Key is integrating climate adaptation into its infrastructure planning and land-use policies.
+The town is considering sea level rise projections in its capital improvement projects and is working with regional partners to implement solutions such as living shorelines, resilient landscaping, and sustainable stormwater systems.
+These strategies aim to reduce the island’s vulnerability and preserve its water quality into the future.

 Enter your email for exclusive deals and discounts